Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Upcoming Events

 Compliance standards set up by authorities such as Occupational Safety and Health Administration (OSHA), Food and Drug Administration (FDA) and International Organization for Standardization (ISO) aim at enabling organizations to conduct their operations with good business practices.
 Quality management is one of the critical components of these standards.
-A need for trained and competent personnel to handle quality related activities is both a regulatory requirement and a necessity for quality assurance.
+A need for trained and competent personnel to handle quality-related activities is both a regulatory requirement and a necessity for quality assurance.
 However, to ensure this competency across the board, it is critical for new hires to get up to speed in the shortest possible time.

-For this reason, having a comprehensive and well-structured approach to new hires induction is needed and will benefit the organization in continued quality assurance.
+For this reason, having a comprehensive and well-structured approach to new hire induction is needed and will benefit the organization in continued quality assurance.
 It will also ensure employees are comfortable handling their responsibilities with the training they have received.

 Both ISO 9001 And ISO 9002 state: “The supplier shall establish and maintain documented procedures for identifying training needs and provide for the training of all personnel performing activities affecting quality.”